carlosedp/cluster-monitoring/Readme.md

 ## Updating the ingress suffixes

-To avoid rebuilding all manifests, there is a make target to update the Ingress URL suffix to a different suffix (using nip.io) to match your host IP.
-Run `make change_suffix IP="[IP-ADDRESS]"` to change the ingress route IP for Grafana, Prometheus and Alertmanager and reapply the manifests.
-If you have a K3s cluster, run `make change_suffix IP="[IP-ADDRESS] K3S=k3s`.
+To avoid rebuilding all manifests, there is a make target to update the Ingress URL suffix to a different suffix.
+Run `make change_suffix suffix="[clusterURL]"` to change the ingress route IP for Grafana, Prometheus and Alertmanager and reapply the manifests.

 ## Customizing